dsouzajude/consul-connect-observability-demo/README.md

 * An ECS Fargate cluster
 * ECS Fargate services which are of the following:
-    * HA Consul server
+    * HA Consul cluster
-    * A Consul Ingress Gateway Service
+    * A Consul managed Ingress Gateway Service
     * A service called `counter`
     * A service called `dashboard` which communicates with the `counter` service
     * Grafana for viewing Layer 7 HTTP metrics